-- Understand and keep up with any developments to their role. - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments. - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - Ensure each member of staff has access to, and understands, the school or colleges Child Protection Policy and procedures, especially new and part time staff. - Are alert to the specific needs of children in need, those with special educational needs and young carers. - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation. - Understand the importance of information sharing, both within the school and college, and with local safeguarding partners (Newcastle Safeguarding Children Partnership), other agencies, organisations and practitioners. - Are able to keep detailed, accurate and secure, written or electronic records of concerns and referrals. - Understand and support the school or college with regards to the requirements of the Prevent duty and be able to provide advice and support to staff on protecting children from the risk of radicalisation. - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college.
+- Understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments. - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - Ensure each member of staff has access to, and understands, the school or colleges Child Protection Policy and procedures, especially new and part time staff. - Are alert to the specific needs of children in need, those with special educational needs and young carers. - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation. - Understand the importance of information sharing, both within the school or college, and with the three safeguarding partners (Newcastle Safeguarding Children Partnership), other agencies, organisations and practitioners. - Are able to keep detailed, accurate and secure, written or electronic records of concerns and referrals. - Understand and support the school or college with regards to the requirements of the Prevent duty and be able to provide advice and support to staff on protecting children from the risk of radicalisation. - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college.